secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

     * For example, if there are 80 hours in the pay period you would input 26.66 hours Leave with Pay / 53.34 Leave without Pay.
 1. When short-term disability ends, payroll will need to have 100% of the hours fall under leave with pay.

-Note: Also, ensure the disability is not is not capped out at the current maximum or that will also need to be supplemented in each pay cycle.
+Note: Also, ensure the disability is not capped out at the current maximum or that will also need to be supplemented in each pay cycle.

 ## COBRA